MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/resources-in-android/default-resources.md

 -  **color** &ndash; XML files that describe a state list of colors.
 To understand color state lists, consider a UI widget such as a Button.
-   It may make have different states such as pressed or disabled, and the button may change color with each change in state.
+   It may have different states such as pressed or disabled, and the button may change color with each change in state.
 The list is expressed in a state list.